XMR13/ALPR_Jetson/progress/LATEST.md

 This file points to the most recent session log for quick access.

-- Latest session file: progress/2025-11-05_session-1.md
+- Latest session file: progress/2025-11-10_session-1.md
-- Status summary: Hardened the DeepStream CMake target (Jetson libs, optional OpenCV/ZeroMQ), refreshed CONTEXT next actions, and added a README so progress logs stay aligned with plan.md §5.
+- Status summary: Documented the RFID→PHP→ALPR flow, added the warm `/v1/alpr` bridge in PHP, and tuned OCR post-processing so regression tests pass without per-request model loads.

 Source of truth remains plan.md §5 and the detailed session log referenced above.